UTSAVS26/cognicore-ai/docs/source/how_to/write_a_simulation.rst

 .. code-block:: python
    :linenos:

-   from cognicore import Scenario, ToolUsedAssertion, ResponseContainsAssertion
+   from cognicoreai import Scenario, ToolUsedAssertion, ResponseContainsAssertion

    # Define the assertions that must pass for the scenario to be successful
    assertions = [